angusjfw/bookmarks/README.md

 As a time-pressed user
-So that I can quickly find web sites I recently bookmarked I would like to see links in descending chronological order
+So that I can quickly find web sites I recently bookmarked I would like to see links in descending chronological order.

 As a user,
 So that I can discard unwanted links,